In the new posts, I will update you on what’s been going on a bit behind the scenes for the week.

 Conclusion: It Was.
 The Sherman Tank Was The Tank The US Army Needed, and It Handled The Task Well, In All Regions And All Terrain.

-My conclusion on the Sherman is that the reputation it has received in recent years is unfair, and the Sherman in fact was the best tank of the war.
-I base this on the tanks wide spread use, ease of production, reliability, and combat record.
-It was not a perfect tank, and did have a series of minor flaws.
+My conclusion on the Sherman is that the reputation it has received in recent years is unfair, and the Sherman, in fact, was the best tank of the war.
+I base this on the tanks widespread use, ease of production, reliability, and combat record.
+It was not a perfect tank and did have a series of minor flaws.
 Yet there was nothing that kept the M4 from being combat worthy, useful tools, to the units it was issued to.
-When the allies needed a medium tank, the Sherman filled the role, and did it well, in desert, forest, cities, jungles and plains, hell even from sea a few times.
+When the allies needed a medium tank, the Sherman filled the role, and did it well, in the desert, forest, cities, jungles, and plains, hell even from the sea a few times.
 Even the Russians, who knew a thing or two about designing a tank, liked it.
 It was not particularly prone to fire or deadly to its crews, even the version with gas motors.

 For reasons covered in this interesting book: The Myth of the Eastern Front by Smelser and Davies.
 The German Army’s capabilities and motivations have been misrepresented over the years by authors with a bias, and a desire to make Germany look better, whitewashing much of the German Army’s role in war crimes and the Holocaust.
 Why is this important when discussing the Sherman?
 Because the Sherman has been one of the victims of the ‘losers’ writing the history, and in the case of ‘Death Traps’ by Belton Cooper, smeared by an author whose book contains false information than the truth.
 A plethora of bad television shows on the History, Discovery, and Military channel that was based on his book have not helped either.